 Celotex insulated plasterboards are in high demand on our website.
 We stock good levels of PL4000 insulated plasterboard.
 Our PL4000 Celotex Insulated Plasterboards can be bought in single quantities.
 For garage or room insulation, the Celotex PL4000 is a great choice — its affordability makes it ideal and offers high thermal values.
 The Celotex PL400 thermal laminate board can be fitted using standard brick and tile fixings and drywall adhesive known as Dot n Dab.
 The Celotex PL4000 comes in a variety of thicknesses from 25mm to 60mm.

 Kingspan Kooltherm K118 is a premium insulated plasterboard from Kingspan.
-Kingspan Kooltherm K118 insulated plasterboard is a premium, lower lambda internal wall insulation with fiber-free rigid phenolic core.
-It has a 12.5mm finish on its front and composite foil based surface on the back.
-The insulation is suitable for both mechanically fixed or plaster dab/adhesive bonded dry-lining installation.
+Kingspan Kooltherm K118 Insulated plasterboard is a premium, lower lambda internal wall insulation with fiber-free rigid phenolic core.
+It has a 12.5mm finish on its front and a composite foil based surface on the back.
+The insulation is suitable for both mechanically fixed or plaster dab/adhesively bonded dry-lining installation.